To rank higher on Google (and other search engines), a website owner must be committed – organic optimisation (SEO and AEO) is a long game.

 Embedded video enhances written content when the two are related.

-I love MOZ, and use it for my SEO campaigns.
-MOZ Pro enables a business to track where they rank by keyword and associate phrases to pages giving page optimisation scores.
+We use MOZ for our Optimisation Campaigns.
+MOZ Pro enables a business to track its keyword rankings and associate phrases with pages, providing page optimisation scores.

-MOZ gives more keyword suggestions around a term, and provides data on how often a phrase is searched and how difficult it would be to rank for that term, helping webmasters improve pages.
+MOZ provides keyword suggestions around a term and data on how often a phrase is searched and how difficult it would be to rank for that term, helping webmasters improve pages.

-Using an intelligent system like this lets business owners target key phrases and improve content around those key phrases.
+Using an intelligent system like this lets business owners target key phrases and improve content around them.

 This sort of intelligence helps produce the content your audience craves.